-Q: Are Robotic Vacuum Cleaners as Effective as the Every Other Day Cleaning Robot Which Does Not Intend to Replace a More Powerful Vacuum Cleaner But Just for Light Cleaning?
+Q: Are Robotic Vacuum Cleaners as Effective as the Every Other Day Cleaning Robot, Which Doesn’t Intend to Replace a More Powerful Vacuum Cleaner But Just for Light Cleaning?

 A: They have come a long way.
-You do not have to suffer the indignity of dragging around an unwieldy, cumbersome product connected to a clumsy, wheeled canister the size of an elephant anymore.
+You don’t have to suffer the indignity of dragging around an unwieldy, cumbersome product connected to a clumsy, wheeled canister the size of an elephant anymore.

 Q: Why are Robotic Vacuum Cleaners Round?

-It is round because the roundness improves autonomy.
-When a circular robot (with drive wheels coaxial with the robot diameter) maneuvers into a corner or narrow space it can always turn in place until it maneuvers its way out.
+It’s round because the roundness improves autonomy.
+When a circular robot (with drive wheels coaxial with the robot diameter) manoeuvres into a corner or narrow space, it can always turn in place until it manoeuvres its way out.
 The strategy requires no sensor other than a bumper.

 With a non-round robot, however, it must execute a more complicated series of wanders to extricate itself.
-Also, the correct moves cannot be computed unless the robotic system knows the shape of the local space.
+Also, the correct moves can’t be computed unless the robotic system knows the shape of the local space.
 Thus a non-round robot is more likely to get stuck.
-With that, the round robot vacuums, therefore, are the best robotic vacuum systems.
+With that, the round robot vacuums are the best robotic vacuum systems.